YousefSK/YousefSK/README.md

 <h1> Yousef Khojah <br/><a href="https://github.com/YousefSK">Project Portfolio</a>

 <h2>🙋‍♂️ About Me:</h2>
 I am a sophomore electrical engineering student at the University of Illinois at Urbana-Champaign.
 I am part of the King Abdullah University of Science and Technology (KAUST) Gifted Student Program, an academic scholarship awarded to exceptional Saudi students pursuing STEM majors in the US.
-Also, I had a research internship at KAUST, where I worked on enhancing analog communication systems using software-defined radio techniques.
+I had a research internship at KAUST, where I worked on enhancing analog communication systems using software-defined radio techniques.
 Later, I participated with the said project at the International Science and Engineering Fair and won the K.Soumyanath special award.
-These experiences, along with my studies at UIUC, gained me skills in programming, digital systems design, probability, and academic writing.
-Lastly, I am always looking forward to new experiences and opportunities.
+These experiences, along with my studies at UIUC, gained me skills in C/C++, python, digital systems design, probability, signal processing, and data structures.
+I am always looking forward to new experiences and opportunities.

 <h2>👨‍💻 Electrical Engineering Projects:</h2>